How Engagement Typically Works

 Execution occurs only when clarity and alignment justify it.
 Many engagements conclude earlier.
 This prevents service-menu interpretation.

-IS / IS NOT
+What This IS and IS NOT

 THIS PROCESS IS: